PA-R29sY2F0bG1hbg/YBDI/README.md

 The progress bar is not included, so you can't see advancement of the download.

 YBDI Create automaticly ./Video and ./mp3 folder at root execution of binary.
+## Feature
+- Download Mp3
+- Download Video
+- Set Exportation Path
+- Get Exporation Path
+- By Default Video & mp3 is exported at root of the binary

 ## Lasted release
 https://github.com/PA-R29sY2F0bG1hbg/YBDI/releases/tag/05%2F04%2F2021